blzsaa/azure2jira/readme.md

 ## Run the extension for developing purposes

 1. run `npm start watch` to watch for file changes and build continuously
-1. in another terminal, run `npm start start.firefox` or `npm start start.chrome` for Firefox or Chrome
+1. in another terminal, run `npm start firefox` or `npm start chrome` for Firefox or Chrome

 ## Install the extension